aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/licensing/_index.md

    license.setLicense(fstream);
 {{< /highlight >}}

-### Set the licenseFile Exporter Parameter in Code
+## Set the licenseFile Exporter Parameter in Code

 {{% alert color="primary" %}}

-This method is used with JasperReports.
+This is the second way used with JasperReports.

 {{% /alert %}}